 has been taking photographs of Long Island since the early 1970’s and has always been attracted to documenting its towns and homes.
 Although already well established as a black and white photographer, since retiring in 2007 from a career in education he has immersed himself in the use of color.
 “During this same period I was spending a great deal of time studying dreams, or more specifically Oneirology.
 This is not the study of a dream's meaning but rather their actual appearance”, Jacques said.

 “I began to produce photographs with these four elements as my guide, eventually merging them with painting, both digitally and traditionally, to give me even further latitude with my hybrid photographic images.
-I wondered if producing photographs using this criteria would remind a viewer of a dream or memory?"
+I wondered if creating images that looked like a dream would trigger the recollection of one?"

 “Today my work still starts with a photograph but it rarely ends there”, LeBlanc stated.
 “Now they more often interpret rather than document and because of that they are often defined using terms most often associated with paintings.
 My goal is to produce a timeless, almost dreamlike appearance, similar to how a memory might appear.
 Typically, the feeling that I want the viewer to walk away with is one of nostalgia.”

 “In 2016 I received a phone call from Tiffany Frasier who was a special feature writer for Hampton Magazine.
-She said that my photographs looked like a dream or memory and wanted to interview me.
+She said that the entire office was looking at my photographs on line and they decided that the images were dreamlike and she wanted to interview me!
 At that moment I realized I was on to something!”

 “After my interview with Hamptons Magazine in 2016”, Jacques added, “I was pleasantly surprised at the level of interest there was in my work, especially with historic properties such as hotels and inns.
 It was a great fit for me with my background in architecture and they saw it as an interesting new way to showcase their properties.”
 Since then I have been asked to photograph some of the most prestigious properties in the Hamptons.